-An assistant professor is a full-time member of the teaching faculty who holds the doctorate or professional equivalent; for Nursing the M.S.N. is a professional equivalent for appointment as assistant professor only.
+An assistant professor is a full-time member of the teaching faculty who holds the doctorate or professional equivalent.

 Category A assistant professors are appointed to the tenure-track.
 This appointment carries all of the rights and privileges of the faculty, and must observe all of the requirements for the probationary period and progress toward tenure as set forth in the subsequent sections of this Handbook.